clarisseI/MBTA_Take_Home_Assessment/README.md

     To run the code:

-1. create a file called .env in your main directory add this line API_KEY="MBTA API KEY "
+1. create a file called .env in your main directory add this line API_KEY="Enter your MBTA CLIENT KEY" which can be found at https://api-v3.mbta.com/register

 2. install node modules
    npm install